hackclub/sprig/docs/docs.md

 believe people learn best by making things they care about and sharing them with others.

-If this is your first time using Sprig, check out the [tutorial](https://github.com/hackclub/sprig-gallery/blob/main/src/routes/getting-started.md#lets-make-our-first-game-in-sprig) game in the gallery for an introduction to key concepts.
-From there, we suggest hacking on any of the current games or starting from scratch with an empty file.
+If this is your first time using Sprig, try playing through the tutorial.
+From there, we suggest hacking on any of the current games or starting from scratch.

 If you ever need help, have ideas, or want to meet other game-makers, join the community in the [#sprig](https://hackclub.slack.com/archives/C02UN35M7LG) channel on the [Hack Club Slack](https://hackclub.com/slack).